 Track and prevent migration data loss

 When migrating to Exchange Online, the migration process might reveal inconsistencies that pose a risk of data loss.
-Such inconsistencies can occur during almost any migration, whether from on-premises Exchange Server, Public Folders, PST file imports, G Suite migrations, or third-party IMAP servers.
+Such inconsistencies can occur during almost any migration, whether from on-premises Exchange Server, Public Folders, PST file imports, Google Workspace (formerly G Suite), or third-party IMAP servers.
 The migration process tracks and reports on any possible instances of data loss by generating a DataConsistencyScore.

 Migration and DataConsistencyScore

 When you attempt a migration, any inconsistencies between the source and target data stores will count towards the DataConsistencyScore.
 This score is then used to determine whether an Exchange Online migration will complete successfully or if intervention is needed.